 A mouth guard for grinding teeth is usually made from either a dual laminate material (e.g. soft on the inside and hard acrylic on the outside) or entirely from a hard acrylic material.
 The hard surface of the acrylic material stands up to the wear of habitual tooth grinding.

-Either way, the mouth guard will prevent tooth-to-tooth contact and minimize the damage caused by bruxism.
+Mouth guards made of both these materials will prevent tooth-to-tooth contact and minimize the damage caused by bruxism.

 Some additional considerations when purchasing the perfect dental night guard for you:

-- Customization - typically, you can choose to have a custom night guard made for either your top or bottom teeth.
+- Customization - Typically, you can choose to have a custom night guard made for either your top or bottom teeth.
 You can also specify the material for your guard: a hard acrylic guard for heavy grinding, or a softer material for teeth clenching.

-- Warranties - a well-made custom night guard should be made to last.
+- Warranties - A well-made custom night guard should be made to last.
 You may want to look for a night guard that comes with a warranty period.

-- Guarantees - finally, a mouth guard that comes with a money back satisfaction guarantee is always preferable, since it protects you in case the product doesn’t live up to your expectations.
+Guarantees - Finally, a mouth guard that comes with a money back satisfaction guarantee is always preferable, since it protects you in case the product doesn’t live up to your expectations.

 If you want the quality and comfort of a custom night guard, but don’t want to pay $400 - $800 at the dentist, you can order one directly from the source: Pro Teeth Guard offers you the same high-quality professionally made custom night guard at an affordable price.